“As a Fellow Overlander

 Also as a kid, I was obsessed with cars, especially sports cars, naturally.
 I loved the power, the excitement, the freedom.

-Today, my 1978 Toyota Land Cruiser FJ40 and my 2006 Toyota Land Cruiser Prado with a roof-top tent are what make my heart race for its ability to take me even further afield.
+Recently, my 1978 Toyota Land Cruiser FJ40 and my 2006 Toyota Land Cruiser Prado with a roof-top tent were what made my heart race for its ability to take me even further afield.
+This is still the case, but our current vehicle of choice is a 4×4 Iveco Turbodaily, a beast!

 Needless to say, overlanding combines these two great loves: fantastic cars and world travel!